davidcc73/P4-SFC-SDN/README.md

 # Topology

-The topology created by `mininet` is defined at `config/topology.json`, while the topology view of the `ONOS` controller is defined at `config/netcfg.json`, it's imporntant that the 2 do coincide.
+The topology created by `mininet` is defined at `config/topology.json`, while the topology view of the `ONOS` controller is defined at `config/netcfg.json`, the 2 must coincide if intended to expand the ONOS functions in the future.

 Our Topology: